Guide to planning Disneyland Paris in 2023

 What Marvel attractions are at Disneyland Paris?

-You can experience Marvel at Disneyland Paris but as Disneyland Paris celebrates its 30th anniversary, the parks are set to become even more super.
-This summer 2022, fans of the Marvel movies will finally be able to enrol at the Avengers Campus, an all-new land themed around your favourite team of superheroes (rumoured to be opening soon).
-This expansion will see new rides based on Spiderman and (possibly), Ant Man, which is exciting.
+You can experience Marvel at Disneyland Paris.
+For the 30th anniversary, the parks are set to become even more super.
+From July 2022, fans of the Marvel movies will finally be able to enrol at the all-new Marvel Avengers Campus, a land themed around your favourite team of superheroes, including Spider-man, Black Panther and Captain Marvel.
+This expansion has new rides based on Spiderman and Iron Man, which is exciting and a crazy restaurant themed on Ant Man and The Wasp.

 Perhaps even more excitingly, you can actual stay in the brand-new Marvel Hotel, Disney’s Hotel New York: the art of Marvel.
 This four-star on-property hotel recently reopened with a super Marvel makeover featuring original Marvel artwork in guest rooms and throughout the hotel.
 This is also the only Disney hotel in the world where you can meet Marvel characters at your resort.
 I’d say that was pretty ‘super’!
 A marvel-ous place to stay for a Marvel fan planning Disneyland Paris this year.